mhunerdosse/Hello_World/README.md

 # Hello_World
-BAIS Pro Prep Seminar Intro
+BAIS Pro Prep Seminar Intro to GitHub.
 I'm 20 years old and a junior at the University of Iowa.
 I'm a double major in business analytics and finance.